ht-diva/gwasstudio/docs/README.md

 ## 1.1 Input

-GWASSTUDIO requires 2 inputs, a series of harmonised summary statistics in tsv.gz format and a table with the metadata and the path where the summary statistics are stored.
+GWASStudio requires 2 inputs, a series of harmonised summary statistics in tsv.gz format and a table with the metadata and the path where the summary statistics are stored.

 ### 1.1.1 Summary statistics preparation